Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 3: Ghent – Dendermonde (24 miles/40 km)

-After breakfast in Ghent you will cycle downstream through a diverse landscape along the tidal Schelde River to Dendermonde which is located at the junction of Dender and Schelde Rivers.
-Dendermonde has a beautiful town hall located at a cozy square.
-The ideal place to have a nice Belgium beer after your bicycle ride.
-Worth visiting is also the St. Alexius Beguinage where you can learn about housekeeping, work and recreation in the lives of former generations.
+After breakfast in Ghent, you'll cycle through a diverse landscape as you follow the tidal Schelde River towards Dendermonde, located at the junction of the Dender and Schelde Rivers.
+Dendermonde boasts a beautiful town hall located in a cozy, atmospheric square - this is the perfect location for a refreshing Belgian pint after your bicycle ride!
+The St. Alexius Beguinage is also worth a visit - here you can learn about historical housekeeping, work, and recreational traditions in Dendermonde.

 Day 4: Dendermonde – Antwerp (21 miles/48 km or 39 miles/63 km)

-Today we will follow the Schelde further downstream through the Temse region to Antwerp.
-This part of the route is along a most beautiful and twisting section of the Schelde which, over the centuries held strategic importance for the Romans, Vikings, Spanish, and Napoleon.
+Today you'll follow the Schelde further downstream through the Temse region towards Antwerp.
+This part of the route follows a beautiful, twisting section of the Schelde which, over the centuries, has held strategic importance for the Romans, Vikings, Spanish, and even Napoleon.

-Antwerp, your destination for the day, is a harbor city situated on the river Schelde.
-Antwerp is famous for handling up to 80% of the world's rough diamonds and as the birthplace of the famous painter Sir Peter Paul Rubens.
-There are many highlights in the city to discover including the City Hall, one of several majestic buildings constructed during the Renaissance period, the historical City Square Grote Market, the Onze-Lieve-Vrouwe Cathedral, and the medieval Steen Castle.
+Antwerp - your destination for the day - is a harbor city situated on the Schelde and famous for handling up to 80% of the world's rough diamonds.
+The city, birthplace of the famous painter Sir Peter Paul Rubens, boasts many highlights including: the City Hall (one of several majestic buildings constructed during the Renaissance period), the historical City Square Grote Market, the Onze-Lieve-Vrouwe Cathedral, and the medieval Steen Castle.

 Day 5: Cruise Antwerp – Kreekrak locks | Cycling Kreekrak locks – Tholen | Cruise Tholen – Dordrecht (23 miles/36 km or 13 miles/20 km)